 Pre-Cast Concrete

-Architect of Record (AR) / Structural Engineer of Record:
+Architect of Record (AR) / Structural Engineer of Record (SER):

 Reviews and approves pre-cast concrete and mix designs.

 Structural Inspector of Record (SIR):

 Verifies that a precast concrete fabricator that is fabricating elements off-site has a quality control program that meets the requirements of the Precast/Pre-stressed Concrete Institute (PCI) Plant Certification Program.
 Alternatively, the SIR may inspect the precast plant at appropriate intervals to verify that materials, methods, products, and quality control comply with project specifications, approved fabrication and erection documents and PCI MNL-116, "Manual for Quality Control for Plants and Production of Precast and Pre-stressed Concrete Products," and/or PCI MNL-117, "Manual for Quality Control for Plants and Production of Architectural Precast Products."